Ieshitva/ieshitva.github.io/_posts/2020-01-18-Are-You-Happy.markdown

 And I think that's the crux of many frustrations and problems of life.

-We should think and dream of what we want and we strive hard to achieve it.
-That's what has been taught to us right ?
+We should think and dream of what we want and strive hard to achieve it.
+That is what has been taught to us right ?
 To dream big and to work hard and we'll one day achieve them.

 But seldom do we take a moment to question why do we actually have that dream in first place ?
 Is it really what I want and if yes, then why do I even want it ?
 Is it something which 'I' would like to have or is it something years of co-inhabiting this society has implanted in me ?